lukeclarke12/kerasapp-in-flask-deployed-on-kubernetes/README.md

-# A Keras deep learning REST API built using Flask and deployed on Kubernetes
+# A Keras REST API built using Flask and deployed on Kubernetes

-In this project I created a deep learning REST API using the ResNet50 model (which has been trained on ImageNet) and Flask.
+In this project I created a REST API using the ResNet50 model (which has been trained on ImageNet) and Flask.
 I then dockerized this application and deployed on Kubernetes so it could be publically accessed on a scalable and reliable cluster.

 ## Starting the Keras server locally